coreymaps/cs/content/project/tba_subsidence/index.md

 ---
 title: Subsidence monitoring in transboundary aquifers
-summary: Monitoring sustainability of shared groundwater resources using interferometric synthetic aperture radar (InSAR).
+summary: I started processing interferometric synthetic aperture radar (InSAR) data in conflict settings in 2015 to measure subsidence patterns in transboundary aquifers.
+I include a short blog-style post introducing this work and where it stands today.

 tags:
 - InSAR